-To me, when you doing all of that you miss out on the delicate flavor mashed potatoes have that allows the rich main dish to shine.
+To me, when you do all of that, you miss out on the delicate flavor mashed potatoes have that allows the rich main dish to shine.

 Even early recipes for mashed potatoes didn’t call for all that… though it did call for milk and butter.

-The following is an expert from The Art of Cookery by Hannah Glasse in 1747 which is the first known recipe for mashed potatoes.
+The following is an excerpt from The Art of Cookery by Hannah Glasse in 1747, which is the first known recipe for mashed potatoes.

 About Dairy Free Mashed Potatoes

-While mashed potato don’t have to contain dairy, they almost always do.
+While mashed potatoes don’t have to contain dairy, they almost always do.